Jordyn-gif/Commands/README.md

-# Commands
+# Overview
-An archive of all the Linux commands I have created in the past.
-Please read the contributions file prior to making contributions.
+This github will contain all command files that I have created, each vary in it's ability to be utilized.

+## Contributions
+Please read CONTRIBUTIONS.md if you wish to make any modifications, as this will contain how to contribute and liability.